-We have completed two studies into the outcomes that ThinkForward has achieved.
+We have completed two studies into the outcomes that ThinkForward achieve.

 Education Endowment Foundation Randomised Control Trial:

 ThinkForward took part in the randomised control trial (RCT) to help the EEF test the effectiveness of two different RCT methodologies which would then inform the design of a larger randomised control trial.
 The RCT was conducted over a two-year period across two academic years.
 Randomisation took place at both school and pupil level.
 Regarding the methodology, the trial found that the most effective randomisation should be at a school level.
-On the educational attainment of young people, the study did not find evidence of improvements in GCSE attainment.
-Year 11 pupils in the study received just 6 months of support from their Coach before their GCSE examinations.
-In preparing for their GCSEs young people’s primary focus was on their revision and exam preparation and it was therefore harder for Coaches to work one-to-one.
-According to changes ThinkForward has made to the programme design since, participants now receive 2.5 years of support before taking their GCSEs.
-Teachers, Coaches and young people from across both schools reported that they believed the programme was beneficial and the study notes improvements in young people’s behaviour.
+On the educational attainment of young people, the study did not find evidence of improvement in GCSE attainment.
+However, teachers, Coaches and young people from across both schools reported that they believed the programme was beneficial and the study notes improvements in young people’s behaviour.